Last Updated on Jul 30, 2024 by Anjali Chourasiya

 Read more on important financial ratios and valuation ratios.

-Analyse the risk
+8. Analyse the risk

 You may have heard a hundred times before that the stock market is risky.
 And true to its nature, no stock comes with zero risk.
 It is up to you – how much risk you can take on.
 So analyse the risks of investing in stock before jumping in.
 You could ask the following questions:

 1. Is the stock of a small-cap company?
 If yes, it is probably highly risky for various reasons.
 Small-cap stocks are new businesses compared to mid and large-caps, which are mature.
-The latter will have more experience navigating through challenges and market downturns as they would have been in the game for a long.
+The latter will have more experience navigating through challenges and market downturns as they would have been in the game for a long time.
 They also tend to be better placed financially compared to small caps.

 2. How prone is the company to change in government policies?
 If the answer is highly prone, you may want to track how the stock behaves every time the government changes a relevant policy.
 For instance, housing loan companies are susceptible to RBI’s repo and reverse rate changes.
 The stock price rises or falls based on how the market reacts to the hike.